Glareone/NoSQL-Databases-MongoDB/README.md

 **Pay attention**: aggregate use cursor, it will not loop up all your collection.
 To speed up it you can use indexes to search through indexes first and take their advantages.

+* You can use steps multiple times.
+For example you can use $project several times within aggregation.

 * To use multiline insert(leave your brackets open):
 ![aggregation framework](Section-12/2-aggregate-multiline.jpg)